After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 What Should You Look When Joining Smaller Companies or StartUps

-In a smaller organisation and start-up, you are provided broader exposure to business and will need to get your hands “dirty” from day one.
+In a smaller organization and start-up, you are provided broader exposure to business and will need to get your hands “dirty” from day one.
 Working in start-ups means “owning” your career from day one, but the rewards reap benefits depending on where you and your team’s vision is in taking the business forward.

 In an MNC, more often than not, you are provided a structured career path, with some set goals and targets.
-You may (may not) be groomed/mentored by seasoned executives who have a wealth of knowledge; however, your broader skillset growth is not immediate – it takes time and climbing up the corporate ladder into executive positions may take longer.
+You may (may not) be groomed/mentored by seasoned executives who have a wealth of knowledge; however, your broader skillset growth is not immediate – it takes time, and climbing up the corporate ladder into executive positions may take longer.

 My decision to move into a smaller company/ start-up depends on the following: